iamthecage/pyseneye-windows/README.rst

 |Build Status| |Coverage Status|

+Quick Windows fork of PySeneye.
+Tested only on my Windows 10 PC.
+Will pull Seneye readings in Windows, as well as any virtual machines you pass the usb device to.

 A module for working with the Seneye range of aquarium and pond sensors.
 Support is provided for the HID/USB driver for the device although it is intended to add support for their API later.